 This is a critical tab, where you want to effectively disable all auto settings.
 If needed, you could enable infrared cleaning, using “Light”.
 I’ve found it to be pretty helpful and reduces the amount of time I spend cleaning up the scan in post-processing, but it can result in slightly softer images.

 Another instrumental tab, where you want to effectively disable all color correction.

-- Brightness, Red, Green, Blue – 1, no adjustment
+- Brightness, Red, Green, Blue – all at 1, no adjustment

 - Slide type – Slide

 - Scanner color space, ICC profile – I’ve selected the Epson default ProPhoto ICC profile; you can leave this at default as well

-- Scanner IT8 data – blank, if you have IT8 targets, you’ll use them in post-processing (e.g. Photoshop + Color Perfect), not in VS
+- Scanner IT8 data – empty; if you have IT8 targets for your color slides, you’ll use them in post-processing (e.g. Photoshop + Color Perfect), not in VS

-- Output color space – Adobe RGB, I believe this is the wide gamut and will give you the best results
+- Output color space – ProPhoto; this is the wide gamut and will give you the best results

-- Monitor color space – ICC Profile, I calibrated my monitor using XRite i1 Display.
-If you don’t have a profile, use Adobe RGB
+- Monitor color space – ICC Profile; I calibrated my monitor using XRite i1 Display.
+If you don’t have a profile, use Adobe RGB or ProPhoto

 This is the tab where you’ll configure a RAW TIFF output file, and the settings are very simple.